nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 ![Complex hello inside an SVG](./hello-complex.svg)

 The new changes add a bit of style to the whole image.
 The text is centered and the font changed.
 Also, the emoji hand is waving to us.
+We also used the `prefers-reduced-motion` CSS rule to turn off animations in case users prefer it that way.
+So, if do not see the animations inside images, make sure your accessibility options allow motion or animations.
+Here's [a guide on how to toggle motion/animations on a system level](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences).

-Let's make it fancier.
+Great, let's make our SVG even fancier.

 ```svg
 <svg fill="none" viewBox="0 0 600 300" width="600" height="300" xmlns="http://www.w3.org/2000/svg">